qmlbook/qmlbook/docs/meetqt/meetqt.rst

         ...
     }

 The mouse area emits signals when the user clicks inside the area it covers.
 You can connect to this signal by overriding the ``onClicked`` function.
 When a signal is connected, it means that the function (or functions) it corresponds to are called whenever the signal is emitted.
-In this case, we say that when there's a mouse click in the mouse area, the element whose ``id`` is ``wheel`` (i.e., the pinwheel image) should rotate by +90 degrees.
+In this case, we say that when there's a mouse click in the mouse area, the type whose ``id`` is ``wheel`` (i.e., the pinwheel image) should rotate by +90 degrees.

 .. note::